 3 Choose Project>Make.
 The progress will as usual be displayed in the Build messages window.
-The result of the linking is a code file project1.dxx with debug information located in the Debug\Exe directory and a map file project1.map located in the Debug\List directory.
+The result of the linking is the code file project1.dxx with debug information located in the Debug\Exe directory and a map file project1.map located in the Debug\List directory.

-VIEWING THE MAP FILE
+VIEWING THE MAP AND LOG FILES